darrenjw/blog/reaction-diffusion/DraftPost.md

 $$X + Y \longrightarrow 2Y$$
 $$Y \longrightarrow \emptyset$$

 with $X$ representing the *prey* species and $Y$ the *predator*.
 I showed how to simulate realisations from this process using the Scala library in the [previous post](https://darrenjw.wordpress.com/2019/01/04/the-scala-smfsb-library/).
 Here we will consider simulation of this model in 2d, and simulate exact realisation from the appropriate RDME using the spatial Gillespie algorithm.
-Full runnable code for the simulations are in the [blog repo](https://github.com/darrenjw/blog/tree/master/reaction-diffusion), but the key lines are:
+Full runnable code for this simulation is [here](https://github.com/darrenjw/blog/blob/master/reaction-diffusion/src/main/scala/rd/LvExact.scala), but the key lines are:
 ```scala
 val r = 100; val c = 120
 val model = SpnModels.lv[IntState]()